tinygo-org/tinygo/BUILDING.md

     export CC=clang
     export CXX=clang++

-The Makefile includes a default configuration that is good for most users.
+`make/config.mk` holds a default configuration that is good for most users.
 It builds a release version of LLVM (optimized, no asserts) and includes all targets supported by TinyGo: